GSCloud/better_lamp_stack/README.md

 ## Install

 * run "**make install**" to install minimal set
-* run "**make everything**" to install simply everything - for a clean new install incl. extensions
 * run "**make extensions**" to add PHP extensions
 * included Apache 2 configuration to run this on as a real public site through proxying (TLS certificates needed)
 * uncomment TLS verification commands if using Authenticated origin pull [https://developers.cloudflare.com/ssl/origin-configuration/authenticated-origin-pull]